ufr-scf/deno-tls-error/README.md

 The code in main.ts opens a socket, connects to `google.com:443` and performs upgrade the TCP connection to TLS.

 This used to worked fine versions 2.0.2 and below.
 Version 2.0.3 broke this functionality.
-The commit which introduced the bug is this one: https://github.com/denoland/deno/commit/c5536669b6e1c4c9e76223d95f222a999df9b19e.
+The commit after which this started occuring is this one: https://github.com/denoland/deno/commit/c5536669b6e1c4c9e76223d95f222a999df9b19e.

 To reproduce this bug, please execute `deno run -A main.ts`.
 You can check your installed deno version with `deno -v`.